Market Research vs. Community Engagement: Unraveling the Differences

 Community engagement takes a more organic approach to recruitment.
 It often employs a "y'all come" strategy, spreading the word through community networks, social media, and word of mouth.
 The goal is to involve as many diverse perspectives as possible.
 While space might limit the number of participants, people are rarely turned away, and every accommodation is made to ensure maximum participation, such as employing a hybrid in-person and virtual method.
 This inclusive approach provides a wide range of community voices to be heard.

-Community engagement research might use:
+Community engagement might use:

 • Town hall meetings or community forums